vigneshuvi/cordova-plugin-echo/README.md

 # Cordova Echo Plugin

-Simple plugin that helps to echo the message for support both iOS and Android platforms.
+Simple Cordova plugin that helps to echo the message for support both iOS and Android platforms.

 ##Two kind of Echo messages plugins.